 Anderson Clarke joined the High Point staff in May of 2025 after spending seven seasons with the Montana University men’s basketball program.

-While at Montana, Clarke was an assistant coach for two seasons, the director of operations for two seasons and a graduate manager for his first three seasons.
+Prior to HPU, Clarke was an assistant coach for two seasons at Montana, the director of operations for two seasons and a graduate manager for his first three seasons.

 He served as Montana’s first director of operations since 2017, but filled much of those roles during his first three seasons while he was a graduate manager.
 In addition to operations duties, such as travel, meals, hotels and more, Clarke also took on the majority of Montana’s scouting and film prep.